 - Promotion: What sets you apart, what channels will you use to get your offer out to the public?

 While the Four P’s are a great place to start, there needs to be something extra.
 Something that could give us a better shot at converting.
 See, the Four P’s were created at a time when direct marketing was what drove business.
-Now that digital plays a larger role in the customer journey; there needs to be some adjustment.
+Now that digital plays a more significant role in the customer journey, there needs to be some adjustment.

 Enter the 3 I’s